T-Troll/alienfx-tools/README.md

 ## Disclaimer

-Starting from the release 4.2.1, **Antiviruses can detect virus into project package**.
+Starting from the release 4.2.1, **Anti-viruses can detect virus into project package**.
 It's not a virus but a kernel hack to load the driver.
 You should add `HwAcc.sys`, `kdl.dll`, and `drv64.dll` into the antivirus exception list or do not use fan control (light control will work without these files).

 ## Requirements